Heritage Middle Student Handbook

 See policy 6.3041

 Students shall not possess, show, or transmit nude images at school or at school events.
-In all cases of nude images, the administrator will contact the WCS Title IX Coordinator and law enforcement before proceeding with an investigation and disciplinary consequences.

 Middle School Consequences